 Thanks for booking to attend a GWL event, we look forward to seeing you!
-A couple of days before the event we will send you a confirmation email which includes a website link to join the event.
+You will receive an automated confirmation email, then a couple of days before the event we will send you another email which includes a website link to join the event.
 We’ll also send simple instructions for how to access the event, and how to use the main functions of the platform we’ll be on, for example how to turn your video on or off.
 Most of the time we use the video call platform Zoom to host our virtual events.

 If you have any questions about an event you’re attending, or about joining online, please get in touch and we’ll do all we can to support you in joining the event.